bkrpub/EngineRoom/README.markdown

 Copyright (c) 2007-2011 Bjoern Kriews and contributors, [BSD License](EngineRoom/blob/master/LICENSE.txt).

+*The documentation is far from complete.
+Working on it.
+Real artists ship. :-)*

 ## State of the audience

 EngineRoom is primarily targeted at Objective-C developers on Mac OS X and iOS with some support for C on GNU/Linux and Solaris.